kekexinz/kekexinz.github.io/_pages/research.md

 My research lies on the interface of structural biology, visual proteomics, and machine learning.
 By accurately modeling the conformational states of biomolecules, we establish prior knowledge of their localization within cells, thereby deepening our understanding of their functions and advancing structure-based drug discovery.

 # Past and current research projects
-## 1. Improved alignment and reconstruction of sub-50 kDa complexes using cryo-EM and 2D template matching (2DTM)
+## 1. Improved cryo-EM reconstruction of sub-50 kDa complexes using 2D template matching (2DTM)

 <!--![Wind turbine](../images/research/wind_turbine.gif)-->